ibbles/LearningUnreal/Procedural Content Generation PCG.md

 Nodes can be temporarily disabled, i.e. toggle evaluation, by hitting E on the keyboard.
 This is useful on Spawner nodes for hiding the thing they spawn, making it easier to see what is going on when working with points earlier in the network.

+# PCG Graph Parameters

+Our PCG Graph can expose parameter to users of the graph [(2)](https://youtu.be/TbNZ4GKaTow?t=743).
+For example, a PCG Graph may contain a Transform Points node that randomly scales the points and the minimum and maximum scale can be parameters.
+Parameters are added in the Graph Parameter panel [(2)](https://youtu.be/TbNZ4GKaTow?t=751).
+Drag a parameter to an input pin on a graph node to pass the parameter's value into the node.
+For example, into the Scale Min and Scale Max input pins of a Transform Points node.

+The parameters can be set in the [[Details Panel]] when selecting a PCG Component instance in the [[Level Viewport]], under PCG > Instance > Parameter Overrides.

+The parameters can also be set in a PCG Graph Instance [(2)](https://youtu.be/TbNZ4GKaTow?t=773).
+Content Browser > PCG Graph > right-click > Create PCG Graph Instance.
+The PCG Graph Instance is edited like a data-only Blueprint, meaning the asset editor is basically just a [[Details Panel]] where the Parameter Overrides are available.
+We we can create a bunch of variants of our main PCG Graph for different purposes.
+For example Small Rocks with small Scale Min and Scale Max, and Large Rocks with large Scale Min and Scale Max.

 ## Keyboard shortcuts

 - E: Toggle evaluation of the selected node.
 	- Node becomes grayed out.
-- D: Toggle debugging rendering of point output of the selected node.
+- D: Toggle debugging rendering of point output of the selected node [(2)](https://youtu.be/TbNZ4GKaTow?t=690).
+	- Can also be enabled with [[Details Panel]] > Debug > Debug [(2)](https://youtu.be/TbNZ4GKaTow?t=699).
 	- Node gets a teal icon in the top-left corner.
+	- This will spawn [[Static Mesh]]es where that node's output points are [(2)](https://youtu.be/TbNZ4GKaTow?t=701).
+	- The spawned meshes are displayed in the [[Level Editor]].
+	- There is also a Debug node.
+Not sure what that does.
 - A: Inspect.
-The node's output is listed in the Inspect panel.
+The node's output is listed in the Inspect panel [(2)](https://youtu.be/TbNZ4GKaTow?t=570).
+	- The Inspect panel is a big table.
+	- (Is the Inspect panel named Attributes panel now?)
 	- The node gets yellow icon.

 # Point

 A point is the fundamental unit of information in PCG.
 Most nodes create, manipulate, or consume points.
+A point set is a collection of points.
+A point set carries a bunch of data, one element per point.
+The data comes in two variants:
+- Properties: Mandatory data, all points have this.
+- Attributes / metadata: Extra data the graph have added to the points.

 ## Properties

-A point has a set of mandatory data, called Properties.
+A point has a set of mandatory data, called Properties [(2)](https://youtu.be/TbNZ4GKaTow?t=570).
 The Properties are:
+- Position.
+- Rotation.
-- Transform.
+- Scale
 - Density.
 - Bounds Min.
 - Bounds Max.